Friday, November 7th, Croke Park Stadium, Dublin

-Retina 2013 takes place on November 8th and 9th 2013 and is a unique Irish conference bringing together top international and Irish figures in the global effort to find treatments and cures for conditions causing blindness.
-The meeting has been organised for the past thirteen years by the Irish patient-led charity Fighting Blindness as an opportunity for researchers, clinicians to learn from one another by sharing the latest developments and to form links and collaborations that will accelerate the global fight to cure blindness.
+Retina 2014 is an annual conference organised by the Irish patient-led charity, Fighting Blindness bringing together top international and Irish figures in the global effort to find treatments and cures for conditions causing blindness.
+The meeting has been organised for the past 14 years by Fighting Blindness as an opportunity for researchers, clinicians to learn from one another by sharing the latest developments and to form links and collaborations that will accelerate the global fight to cure blindness.

-For our third consecutive year, the Retina Conference will also include a public engagement day on Saturday, November 9.
-This event is specifically designed for patients, family members and medical professionals with an interest in medical research to inform them about the work of Fighting Blindness.
-This event is free, but registration is essential.
+We are a patient-led charity and once again we will include a public engagement day on Saturday, November 8th.
+This event is specifically designed for patients, family members and medical professionals with an interested in medical research to inform them about the work happening around the globe.

-Leading international researchers will discuss hot-button issues such as stem cell research and genetic therapy, as well as the latest treatments for AMD—a disease that affects 1 in 10 adults over the age of 50 in Ireland.
+Leading international researchers will discuss hot-button issues such as advances in gene therapy, stem cell research and novel drug therapies, as well as the latest treatments for AMD—a disease that affects 1 in 10 adults over the age of 50 in Ireland.
 Representatives from patient organisations will also speak about the importance of patient involvement in issues related to the progress of medical research to enable the development of treatments for unmet medical needs and to ensure they are part of any discussion around health policies.

 Fighting Blindness is an Irish charity funding research into blindness, and hope that his special event will not only help to foster development of therapies for blindness but encourage all patients to become informed of the various policies and activities that concern them.

 We are indebted to all the hard-working scientists who have dedicated their time, energy and expertise to Fighting Blindness research for the past 30 years.
 Learn more about our work at www.FightingBlindness.ie